abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

 ## Overall Estimated Duration: 4 Hours

 ## Overview
-In this comprehensive hands-on lab, you will delve into the essentials of Continuous Integration (CI), Continuous Deployment (CD), and advanced security practices using GitHub.
+In this hands-on lab, you will delve into the essentials of Continuous Integration (CI), Continuous Deployment (CD), and advanced security practices using GitHub.
 You'll learn how to leverage GitHub Actions to automate your development workflows, including building, testing, and deploying your applications.
 Additionally, you'll explore GitHub's advanced security features, such as secret scanning, code scanning, and Dependabot, to safeguard your codebase against vulnerabilities.

 This lab offers a practical understanding of setting up CI/CD pipelines and implementing security measures, ensuring a robust and secure development process.